Gilbert Teodoro: 2022 senatorial campaign

 Prior to the 2016 presidential elections, Davao City Mayor Rodrigo Duterte advised Senator Miriam Defensor Santiago to make Teodoro her running mate for vice president; in return, Duterte will support the tandem.
 However, Santiago chose Senator Bongbong Marcos as her running mate.
 Duterte then ran for the presidency and won.
 In May 2016, Duterte offered Teodoro to return to his post as Secretary of National Defense but said that he would consult his family first on his final decision as to whether he would accept it.
 In early June 2016, he declined Duterte's offer.
 He was yet again offered by Duterte for the defense post on August 23, 2016.

 In June 2021, Teodoro expressed interest in running for vice president and becoming the running mate of Sara Duterte, who was rumored to run for president in 2022.
 However, Duterte announced that she would instead continue her term as mayor of Davao City; she would later withdraw her reelection bid to instead run for vice president.
-On October 7, 2021, Teodoro, through a proxy, as he was in isolation after testing positive for COVID-19 at that time, filed his certificate of candidacy for senator under People's Reform Party for the 2022 election.
+On October 7, 2021, Teodoro, through a proxy (he was in isolation after testing positive for COVID-19 at that time), filed his certificate of candidacy for senator under People's Reform Party for the 2022 election.
+As a candidate, he expressed opposition to the reinstitution of the death penalty, but "not for any moral reasons.
+I feel that it is acceptable but you must have the mechanism to guarantee a fair trial."
 He was named to the UniTeam senatorial slate.
 However, his bid was unsuccessful, placing 15th out of the 12 seats up for election.